healthyplatforms/cakephp-restkit/README.md

 * **sort** either asc or desc

 # TODO
+* try loading AuthComponent from within the plugin for all calling controllers (now uses AppController)
 * add support for external authentication mechanism (will require a separate app with login functionality and e.g. OAuth service provider)
 * add an extra 'exception' tag for returned error XML (requires overriding default XmlView somehow)
 * make prefixed route exclusive when enabled (making the default (direct) Cake routes to the controllers no longer available)